84ace/desktop/README.md

 Connect your RDP client to this port.
 Default username / password is `user / changeme`.

+> If you are using a hardened Linux kernel, such as SELinux enforcing or grsecurity, you might need to use the `--cap-add=IPC_OWNER` option, otherwise, the client will disconnect immediately before the desktop is shown.

 ## Customising it

 Adding more applications is easy, just create a new Dockerfile based on this image and include some `apt-get` commands.